davidpv/docker-php7-fpm/README.md

 # docker-php7-fpm
-Docker php7-fpm ready with default modules to run a Symfony3 app.
+PHP 7.1 ready with default modules to run a Symfony3 app.

 ##modules installed
 * PHPUnit